 Christopher Hitchens (d.
 2011) was a public intellectual known for his outspoken views on religion and politics and his often confrontational means of communication.
 His circle of influence included presidents, dissidents, revolutionaries, and academics alike, and he authored 30 books that continue to inspire and challenge people around the world.
 Letters to a Young Contrarian is primarily concerned with showing how to be a “contrarian,” that is, someone who intentionally and rigorously challenges the status quo.
 This is something that Hitchens himself made a career out of.
 Readers will enjoy seeing the contrarian methodology applied across the broad array of subjects this book addresses, including politics, economics, and religion.

 Hitchens was a polymath, and wielded the English language skillfully, parrying and thrusting at the stagnant attitudes of modernity with elegance.
 The result is a book full of obscure terms and references with little explanation, but any effort given to understanding Hitchens’ arguments will be richly rewarded.
 However, some may find his narcissistic tone off-putting.

-Letters to a Young Contrarian poses as a collection of correspondence between Hitchens the sage and an aspiring reader who wants to make a change in the world.
-As a left-leaning humanist, he points out flaws in religion, society, politics, and , nationalism and calls readers to embrace the role of misfit in order to create a better tomorrow.
-The book is valuable for its critiques, and Hitchens does a good job of calling awareness to cognitive dissonance that many readers likely experience subconsciously, but have not felt permission to address head on.
+Letters to a Young Contrarian poses as a collection of letters between Hitchens the sage and an aspiring mentee who wants to make a change in the world.
+As a left-leaning humanist, Hitchens draws attention to flaws in religion, society, politics, and nationalism and calls readers to embrace the role of misfit in order to create a better tomorrow.
+The book is valuable for these critiques, and Hitchens does a good job of calling awareness to cognitive dissonance that many readers experience subconsciously, but have not felt permission to address head on.

-Criticisms aside, Letters to a Young Contrarian is a refreshing, witty, thought-provoking book that should be on your reading list this summer.
-If you have questions or comments as you read, leave a comment below!
+Criticisms aside, Letters to a Young Contrarian is a refreshing, witty, thought-provoking book that should be on the reading list of every free thinker.